A tale of two centers: Jokic is trying to stay on top and Embiid is trying to stay on the court

 “He’s always a fighter, he’s always going to try to go out there and give his all for his team,” All-Star Tyrese Maxey said.
 “So if he’s able to go, if he thinks he can go, then he for sure will be out there.”

-Donovan Mitchell battled his own knee problems in the second half of the season, but looked sharp with 30 points as Cleveland beat Orlando 97-83 on Saturday in a strong response after getting manhandled by the Knicks last year.
+Donovan Mitchell had his own knee problems in the second half of the season, but he looked sharp with 30 points as Cleveland beat Orlando 97-83 on Saturday in a strong response after getting manhandled by the Knicks last year.

 “That’s how the series is going to be,” said Mitchell, who was so anxious for Game 1 that he only got a few hours' sleep.
 “How do you respond?
 That’s been my message all year.
 We’re going to get beat up.
 We’re going to turn the ball over.
 We’re going to have bad possessions.